PeterSoerud/birc-project/README.md

 Now log in to your GitHub account on the web.
 Go to the [birc-project repository](https://github.com/kaspermunch/birc-project).
 In addition to this page, the repository contains a folder structure and config files, which serve as a good starting point for a project repository.
 You must now "fork" the repository.
 Forking creates your own copy of the `birc-project` repository under your own GitHub account.
 To fork the repository, click the button in the top right corner that says `Fork`.

 Once your own `birc-project` repository is ready, go to the repository front page.
-There you will find your own copy of this page.
+There you will find your own copy of this page `README.md`.
 Read on from there.

 ### Git

 [Git](https://git-scm.com/) is a version control tool that you use from the terminal.
-It does not interfere with your files, but it lets you monitor the state of your files so you can easily see if any files are added, modified, or removed, and it allows you to (manually) maintain a record of what files where changes when, how, and for what reason.
-This record is stored on your own computer, so it does not serve as a backup in case your computer dies on you.
-To backup your record you need to syncronize your local `birc-project` repository on your computer with the `birc-project` repository on GitHub.
-You can see how below.
+A folder under Git control is called a repository. `birc-project` is such a repository.
+Git does not interfere with your files and it does not save them.
+It lets you monitor the state of your files so you can easily see if any files are added, modified, or removed, and it allows you to (manually) maintain a record of what files where changes when, how, and for what reason.

 Start logging into the cluster and run these two commands to let Git know who you are:
 ```
-git config --global user.name "Your GitHub user name"
+git config --global user.name "<Your GitHub user name>"
-git config --global user.email your_email@whatever.com
+git config --global user.email <your_email@whatever.com>
 ```

 Note that to run git commands tracking your `birc-project`, you must stand in your `birc-project` folder when you run them.

 [These tutorials](https://www.atlassian.com/git) are good.
 The three most important commands to learn are [git status](https://git-scm.com/docs/git-status), [git add](https://git-scm.com/docs/git-add), [git rm](https://git-scm.com/docs/git-rm), [git commit](https://git-scm.com/docs/git-commit) and [git push](https://git-scm.com/docs/git-push).

+You should read the documentation, but in a nutshell this is how it works:

+`git status` shows you the status of your files.
+It may show you that you have created or modified one or more files.

+To journal the creation or modification of a file, you run  `git add <the_changed_file>`.
+This "stages" the change.
+This adds the file to the a "group" of changes that represent some modification to your project.
+You can add more files to that "group" by running `git add` again. if  Maybe you added two python files that together lets you run some analysis.
+Now you want to store the group of changes to the journal maintained by Git and associate it with a description that describes it.
+For that you use `git commit -m 'description'`.
+If you added two python files, your description could be `'Added two python files for my analysis'`.
+Now your changes are recorded in the Git journal for the `birc-project` repository on the cluster, but that does not serve as a backup in case you accidentally delete your entire folder or the cluster burns down.
+To backup your repository you need to synchronize your local `birc-project` repository on your computer with the `birc-project` repository on GitHub.
+You can see how below.

-Once you have some idea how it works, there is a cheat sheep [here](https://training.github.com/downloads/github-git-cheat-sheet/) are some good visual guides [here](https://ndpsoftware.com/git-cheatsheet.html) and [here](https://marklodato.github.io/visual-git-guide/index-en.html)
+There is a cheat sheet [here](https://training.github.com/downloads/github-git-cheat-sheet/) and some good visual guides [here](https://ndpsoftware.com/git-cheatsheet.html) and [here](https://marklodato.github.io/visual-git-guide/index-en.html).

 Rember: Any files you push to GitHub are backed up.
 Make a habit of pushing all changes you make.